ripleya1/BigBoiBot/README.md

 ## Run it yourself
 For Big Boi Bot to run, you need to:
-- Put the proper info into a [`configu.txt`](configu.txt) file in the same directory as the Python script file.
+- Put the proper info into a [`configu.txt`](configu.txt) file, which is in the same directory as the Python script file:
     - Playing: The playing message that shows up on the bot's profile when it's running.
 Set to "" by default.
-    - Fix twitter links: Whether or not twitter links with videos get "fixed" by replacing the Twitter/X URL with a [BetterTwitFix](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#bettertwitfix) URL.
-Set to true by default.
+    - Fix twitter links: Whether or not twitter links get "fixed" by replacing the Twitter/X URL with a [BetterTwitFix](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#bettertwitfix) URL.
+Set to 1 by default.
     - Fix tiktok links: Whether or not tiktok links get "fixed" by replacing the Tiktok URL with a [vxtiktok](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#vxtiktok) URL.
-Set to true by default.
+Set to 1 by default.
     - Fix instagram links: Whether or not Instagram links get "fixed" by replacing the Instagram URL with an [InstaFix](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#instafix) URL.
-Set to true by default.
+Set to 1 by default.
+    - Fix all twitter links: Whether all twitter links get "fixed" (1) or just the ones without embeds or with videos (0).
+If fix twitter links is set to 0, the value of this does not matter.
+Set to 1 by default.
-- Put your bot token in a `token.txt` file in the same directory as the Python script file.
+- Put your bot token in a `token.txt` file, which is in the same directory as the Python script file.
     - Do likewise with the Google Maps API Key in a `mapskey.txt` file.
 - Optional: Replace the directory variable on [line 23](https://github.com/ripleya1/BigBoiBot/blob/main/bot.py#L23) where Python reads the .txt and .json files with your own.
     - This should not be necessary in most cases, but if Python for some reason is not reading your files, this is a good place to start troubleshooting.